kdadabhoy/to-9km-and-beyond/README.md

 <br>

-A note on implementation: The classes, which will be described in much more detail in the "Classes and Assumptions" section, whole purpose is to make it easier, among other things (readbility, modularity, etc), to code the optimizers.
-The main function first initializes an Airplane (by first initializing all the objects that compose and airplane) with the specific characteristics given in the project description (for objects like mainWing and Airfoil, which aren't given, we initialize them with realistic values).
+A note on implementation: The classes, which will be described in much more detail in the "Classes and Assumptions" section, whole purpose is to make it easier, among other things (readability, modularity, etc), to code the optimizers.
+The main function first initializes an Airplane (by first initializing all the objects that compose an airplane) with the specific characteristics given in the project description (for objects like mainWing and Airfoil, which aren't given, we initialize them with realistic values).
 The main function then passes these objects into the optimizers.
 The optimizers run NUMBER_OF_SIMULATIONS simulations and return the sorted data (in ascending climb order) in a vector.
 This data is printed to the command window, but more importantly exported to .csv files, so the user can visually analyze it by plotting it (and keep it).